leehambley/lee.hambley.name/source/blog/2012/06/18/altoros-ruby-open-air-belarus.html.markdown

 surprised upon arriving in a country; but it must be, because I was.*

-To be clear, beyond any shadow of doubt, Belarus is one of the most interesting, humbling and inspiring places I have been fortunate enoguh to visit; I would recommend that as many people as possible do go there.
+To be clear, beyond any shadow of doubt, Belarus is one of the most interesting, humbling and inspiring places I have been fortunate enough to visit; I would recommend that as many people as possible do go there.

 Obtaining a VISA is not difficult, but it is rather expensive, some €60 ($75